r-trigo/jekyll-blog/_posts/2020-04-05-how-to-achieve-mongo-replication-on-docker.md

 Remember to deploy them as replica set members, as shown in step 3.

 8. Replication time!

 This is the moment when we start watching database users and collection data getting synced.
-You can enter the mongo shell of a Mongo container (preferably primary) to check replication progress.
+You can enter the ```mongo``` shell of a Mongo container (preferably primary) to check replication progress.
 These two commands will show you the status, priority and other useful info:
 ```bash
 rs.status()
 # and
 rs.conf()
 ```

-9. extract 3 Mongo containers from main application server When all members reach secondary state, you can start testing stopping the primary node to witness secondary promotion.
+When all members reach secondary state, you can start testing.
+Stop the primary node to witness secondary promotion.
 This process is almost instantaneous.

-You can stop primary by issuing the following command:
+You can stop primary member by issuing the following command:
 ```bash
 docker stop <mongo_docker_container_name_or_d>
 ```

-When you bring it back, the cluster will give back primary status to the member with most priority.
-This part takes a few seconds, as it is not critical.
+When you bring it back online, the cluster will give back primary role to the member with the highest ```priority```.
+This process takes a few seconds, as it is not critical.

 ```bash
 docker start <mongo_docker_container_name_or_d>
 ```

-10. extract another Mongo docker container from a minor application server
+9. extract Mongo containers from application servers

+If everything is working at this point, you can stop the Mongo instance which we set ```priority: 10``` (stop command in the prior step) and [remove that member from the replica set passing its hostname as parameter](https://docs.mongodb.com/manual/reference/method/rs.remove/).

+Repeat this step for every Mongo container you had on step 4.

 11. migrate backups and change which server they read the data

+Like mentioned in the [previous post](https://blog.jscrambler.com/how-we-achieved-mongodb-replication-on-docker/), one handy feature of MongoDB replication is having a secondary member asking for data to ```mongodump``` from another secondary member.

+Previously, we had the application + database server performing ```mongodump``` of its data.
+As we moved the data to the cluster, we also moved the automated backup tools to a secondary member, to take advantage from said feature.

 12. merge data from 4 Mongo docker containers into one database

+If you only had 1 Mongo Docker container at the start, skip to step 13.

+Besides having simplicity telling us to do this BEFORE step 1, we decided to act cautiously and keep apps and databases working in a way as close as they were before until we mastered Mongo replication on our environment.

+At this stage, we chose the Mongo with the most data to import data from the others into it.
+When working with MongoDB, remember this line from the [official docs](https://docs.mongodb.com/manual/core/databases-and-collections/):
+>In MongoDB, databases hold collections of documents.

+That means we can take advantage of ```mongodump --db <dbname>``` and ```mongorestore --db <dbname>``` to merge Mongo data into the same instance (this goes for non-Docker as well).

-13. unify backups
+13. Monitor cluster nodes and backups

+When you have merged your databases into the same instance you will shut down other instances, right?
+Then you will only need to monitor the application and perform backups of that same instance.
+Don't forget to monitor the new cluster hardware.
+Even with automatic fault-tolerance, it is not recommended to have our systems with "one leg short".

+## Conclusion

+Sharing this story about our database migration will hopefully help the community, that is not taking full benefits from MongoDB already, to start seeing MongoDB in a more mature and reliable way.

+Even this is not a regular MongoDB replication "how to" tutorial, this story of our database migration shows us important details about MongoDB internal features, our struggle to not leave anything behind and again, the benefits of such technology.
+That's what I believe technology is for - helping humans with their needs.